 - Additional discipline may also be invoked for parking and driving violations, as well as police involvement.

-View the CTE Bus Schedule here
+View the Boulder TEC Bus Schedule here

 Attendance - State of Colorado Compulsory Attendance laws apply to online students.